ShipEngine/technical-assessment/README.md

 tar -czvf submission.tar.gz submission
 ```

-Email the resulting `submission.tar.gz` file to the hiring mangager you are working with.
+Email the resulting `submission.tar.gz` file to [se-hiring@auctane.com](mailto:se-hiring@auctane.com).
 This file can be found at the root of your project directory after running the above commands.